 There are four notable seasons in a year, but the mere mention of autumn has my senses tingling in joy in anticipation of fall.
 I don't know if it's the slight change in temperature from summer's steamy wrath, the warm hues of fall leaves falling off the trees, or fall being the beginning prelude for… Continue reading Why I Love Fall Ya’ll! : Step Into The Joy Of Fall

 I have a cute shadow that seems to follow me around most of the time while her other siblings take a mommy breather to do their own thing.
 She smiles sheepishly when you call her out in being a little curious busybee following you around while you're doing simple chores, makes sures she reaches to… Continue reading Mommy’s Shadow

 There comes a point when every mother witnesses the transition of her once baby boy growing into his own in transitioning into manhood.
-There are some transitions in between the season of the big "M" word mothers along with their sons try their best to adjust to in allowing their sons to evolve into becoming… Continue reading Let Him Grow : Allowing Your Baby Boy To Grow Into A Young Man
+There are some transitions in between the season of the big "M" word of manhood that mothers along with their sons try their best to adjust to in allowing their sons to… Continue reading Let Him Grow : Allowing Your Baby Boy To Grow Into A Young Man

 Don't have a large inground pool, or a gym membership with a state- of- the art pool fleet?
 No problem!
 There are so many ingenious ways for families to stay cool, splash, get drenched, and share in some water fun for the summer.
 I decided to switch things up this past 4th of July, and… Continue reading No Inground Pool, No Problem!
 Four Simple Ways To Share In Some Family Water Fun